araobp/parking/README.md

 Why is beacon(Eddystone) required for this system?
 Get rid of an expensive special-purpose Kiosk, just use your smart phone that detects beacon, extracts an URL of a car search page from the beacon, and opens up Chrome browser.

-Why is Cassandra used for storing data?
-Cassandra is suitable for this use case, because Cassandra is good at storing time-series data (TSD) with write-intensive usage, whereas MongoDB is good at read-intensive usage.
+Why is Cassandra or DynamoDB used for storing data?
+Cassandra/DynamoDB is suitable for this use case, because they are good at storing time-series data with write-intensive usage, whereas MongoDB is good at read-intensive usage.

-For the time being, I use Cassandra as a data store.
-I will try DynamoDB(AWS) in combination with Lamda(AWS) as well.

 ####Thing management via AWS IoT